 All Sponsor public communications shall comply with the policies of the IEEE-SA Standards Board Operations Manual.

-Individuals making public statements that have not been approved by the Sponsor shall state that they are speaking as individuals.
+Individuals making public statements that have not been approved by the Sponsor shall state that they are speaking as individuals, and their views do not necessarily represent the views of the Sponsor, IEEE-SA, or IEEE (see clause 5.2.1.6 “Official statements” in the IEEE- SA Standards Board Bylaws).

-8.3.1 Sponsor public statements
+8.3.1 Sponsor Public Statements

 This clause shall not be modified except to include additional requirements.

-Sponsor public statements shall not be released without prior approval of the Sponsor as per Clause 7.1.2 of these procedures.
+Sponsor public statements shall not be released without prior approval as per Clause 7.1.2 of these procedures.

-Sponsor public statements shall be identified in the first paragraph of the public statement as being specifically the position of the Sponsor.
-These statements shall be issued by the Sponsor Chair.
-Such statements shall not bear the IEEE, or the IEEE-SA logos.

-8.3.2 Subgroup public statements
+8.3.2 Subgroup Public Statements

-This clause shall not be modified except to include further requirements.
+This clause shall not be modified except to include additional requirements.

 Subgroup public statements shall not be released without prior approval of the subgroup.
 Such public statements also require approval of the Sponsor.

-Subgroup public statements shall be identified in the first paragraph of the public statement as being specifically the position of the subgroup.
+Subgroup public statements shall be identified in the first paragraph of the public statement as being specifically the position of the subgroup, and do not necessarily represent the views of the Sponsor, IEEE-SA, or IEEE.
 These statements shall be issued by the subgroup Chair and shall include the Sponsor Chair in the distribution.
 Such statements shall not bear the IEEE, the IEEE-SA, or the Sponsor logos.

-8.3.3 Public statements to be issued by other entities
+8.3.3 Public Statements to be Issued by other Entities

 This clause shall not be modified.

-If the Sponsor wishes to go to another IEEE entity (as defined in Section 15 of the IEEE Policy and Procedures) to have that entity offer a public statement on a standards matter, they shall do so after agreement from the IEEE-SA Standards Board and after informing the IEEE-SA Board of Governors.
+If the Sponsor wishes to go to another IEEE entity (as defined in Section 15 of the IEEE Policies) to have that entity offer a public statement on a standards matter, they shall do so only after agreement from the IEEE-SA Standards Board and approval from the IEEE-SA Board of Governors.
 Upon Sponsor approval, proposed public statements that need to be issued by other IEEE entities shall be forwarded to the IEEE-SA Standards Board Secretary for further action.

-8.4 Informal communications
+8.4 Informal Communications

 This clause shall not be modified.